rsoika/ben.js/README.md

 ## The Controller

 A controller is used to bind a model to a view.
 Ben.JS provides the method 'crateController()' to create a new instance of a controller.
 The method expects an ID and a Model Object and binds the model automatically to the view.
-See the following example creates a new controller with the ID 'my-controller' and binds a new model object of the Employee object declared before:
+The following example creates a new controller with the ID 'my-controller' and binds a new model object of the Employee object declared before:

     var Demo = Ben.createController("my-controller", new Employee('Anna',
     		'Munich', '19.7.2015'));